midas-network/covid19-smh-research_resources/disparities/README.md

 [3.9x](https://journals.asm.org/doi/full/10.1128/msphere.00841-21) higher among
 Hispanic/Latino individuals compared to White populations.

+An additional `Serology_data_complete` files is available.
+It originates from the same source data but has been adapted to align with the race/ethnicity classifications used in the Disparities Round.
+The file also contains more complete estimates for small populations with upper and lower bounds

 ## [Vaccination](./vaccination)

 This folder contains weekly vaccination data by key demographics for